Key Points

 Reducing TAT allows you to have more cycles of learning so your operators increase their skills and improve the functioning of the process.

-A team was formed to analyze all the steps in the process and eliminate all the waste and non-value added work.
+A team was formed to analyze all the steps in the process and eliminate all the waste and non-value-added work.
 They identified the bottleneck tasks and improved them.
-They analyzed all the steps, and after three weeks, they had reduced the TAT to 24-hour delivery.
+They analyzed all the steps, and after three weeks, they had reduced the turnaround time to 24-hour delivery.
 ABC customers were happy, and ABC was able to grab some of DEF’s customers as well.

-Consider these suggestions when thinking about TAT and how to reduce it.
+Consider these suggestions when thinking about turnaround time and how to reduce it.

 1. Measurement System Analysis (MSA)